brikis98/yevgeniy-brikman-homepage/_posts/2020-01-11-atomic-habits.md

 ## Make the habit satisfying

-- **Reinforce habits through satisfying rewards.** Triggers can help you start doing a habit, but to reinforce that habit so you keep doing it over the long term, it needs to be satisfying in some way.
-Some habits are inherently satisfying (e.g., you might starting getting a "runner's high" once you start running), but for those that aren't, or where the satisfaction won't be visible until much later (e.g., after years of training), you'll want to deliberately add some sort of reward.
+- **Reinforce habits through satisfying rewards.** Triggers can help you start doing a habit, but to reinforce that habit, so you keep doing it over the long term, it needs to be satisfying in some way.
+Some habits are inherently satisfying (e.g., you might start getting a "runner's high" once you start running), but for those that aren't, or where the satisfaction won't be visible until much later (e.g., after years of training), you'll want to deliberately add some sort of reward.

 - **Example: using snacks as a satisfying reward.** Each time you manage to go to the yoga studio and do a good hour of stretching, reward yourself with a tasty snack from their cafe.
 Your brain will then slowly associate Friday the reward of yoga with yummy food, and it'll become a fun outing, rather than a chore.

 ## The environment's impact on your habits

-- **Environments matter more than willpower.** People who are good at creating new habits don't necessarily have better willpower than others; instead, they are just better at structuring their environment so they don't have to exercise their willpower in the first place.
+- **Environments matter more than willpower.** People who are good at creating new habits don't necessarily have better willpower than others; instead, they are just better at structuring their environment, so they don't have to exercise their willpower in the first place.
 You should strive to design your world so that it's easy to do the right thing.

 - **Structure environments that don't require using willpower.** If you walk into the kitchen, and there is a plate of cookies on the table, you might be tempted to eat one, even if you're not hungry.
 If you're trying to get into a habit of eating healthy, using your willpower to try to resist those cookies every single time you walk into the kitchen is going to be a losing battle.
 A far more effective technique is to get those cookies out of sight; or even better, not have them in the house in the first place.